Kerry Properties

 Kerry Properties Limited is a listed company engaged in property development in Hong Kong, Mainland China and Asia Pacific region; infrastructure projects in Hong Kong and mainland China; and hotel ownership and operations in mainland China with its head office in Quarry Bay.

 Overview

 They formerly also engaged in third-party logistics, freight services and warehouse operations, however the former subsidiary was listed on 19 December 2013, under the name Kerry Logistics Network.

 Its largest shareholder is the family of Robert Kuok, a Malaysian Chinese businessman and the founder of Shangri-La Hotels and Resorts.

 It incorporated in Bermuda with limited liability and was listed on the Hong Kong Stock Exchange in 1996.

+In June 2024, Kerry Properties Limited was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Developers Award.

+Subsidiaries

+Travel Aim Investment B.V.

+Travel Aim Investment B.V. is a privately-held holding company of Kerry Properties, which owns a plurality share of publicly-listed Shang Properties.